fabferri/docker-101/01-docker-starting.md

 docker exec -it <container_name> bash
 ```

-Running nginx in background with a name:
+Running nginx in background (detached mode) with a name:
 ```bash
 # Run in background with custom name: 'my-nginx'
 docker run -d --name my-nginx -p 8080:80 nginx